nccgroup/idahunt/README.md

 [names] Skipping non-matching extension .dll in ReverseShell.exe
 ```

-## Architecture needs to be provided
+### Architecture detection

-The architecture is required to know in advance due to a limitation of IDA
+The architecture is required to know in advance due to IDA Pro architecture and the fact
-Pro that contains 2 different executables `idaq.exe` and `idaq64.exe` to analyse
+that it contains 2 different executables `idaq.exe` and `idaq64.exe` to analyse
 binaries of the two architectures 32-bit and 64-bit.
+This is especially true if you want to
+use the HexRays decompiler.

 idahunt will automatically detect i386, ia64 and amd64 architectures in Windows PE files.
 If you need to automatically detect other architectures, you can create an issue or add it